 Who is an Anaesthetist?

-Anaesthetists are fully qualified medical doctors who, after obtaining their medical degree, have worked for a minimum of two years in the hospital system before completing a further five years of training in anaesthesia.
+A Specialist Anaesthetist is a fully qualified medical doctor who, after obtaining their medical degree, has spent at least two years working in the hospital system before completing a further five years of training in anaesthesia.
 Clinical anaesthesia is built on the knowledge of physiology (how the body works) and pharmacology (how medications work in the body).

 Why do you need an Anaesthetist?